CDCgov/cdh-lava-react/readme.md

 7. Reports can have different columns, rows or sections that are either shared or excluded based on the audience, internal or external.
 8. Reports can be delivered in a variety of formats such as Excel, PDF, Word, PPT and online.
 9. Reports can be distributed to any user inside or outside the organization.
 10. Report publication can be scheduled via a standard recurring time based schedule or via trigger email or http call.
+Triggers allow for the earliest possible distribution of report when an ETL job finishes.

 ## Getting Started